Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 Can Scan to BIM be used for infrastructure projects like bridges and tunnels?

 Scan to BIM methodologies have a high degree of adaptability to various situations, including linear infrastructure projects such as bridges or tunnels, with workflows tailored to their unique characteristics.
 Bridge documentation benefits heavily from the ability to scan complex deformations which develop over time, while tunnel projects often use specialized mobile scanning systems to capture comprehensive data while moving at a low speed through such extended linear environments.
-Large-scale infrastructure projects often combine several scanning approaches at once, such as terrestrial systems with aerial LiDAR to create an integrated model that supports both long-term applications and immediate construction needs.
+Large-scale infrastructure projects often combine several scanning approaches, such as terrestrial systems with aerial LiDAR to create an integrated model that supports both long-term applications and immediate construction needs.